janat08/recommendationQuiz/README.md

 When saving incomplete quiz, it will not be stored in graph, because of the way graph is set up (user's answers have a relation straight to the answer document, and not the question document).

+fetchByTopic function in users, that fetches questions, answers, and scores by topic. if you'd like to see this for all users, just map over users array passing in that function.